 Ally's Braid is a little string of stars that hangs off of Alcyone in the Pleiades.
 Use a telescope at 75 to 150x magnification on this little curved set of stars.
 And Davis' Dog is a canine that is perhaps even better shaped than may of the better known constellations named after dogs, such as Canis Minor or Canes Venatici.
 It isn't hard to find either - check out the video above for where to locate this heavenly hound.

 For more ideas on what to see in the night sky, click on the "Videos" tab above to see recent and other past "Eyes on the Sky" episodes.

-Eyes on the Sky astronomy videos are now closed captioned, allowing for translation into 58 languages as well as benefitting the hearing impaired.
+Eyes on the Sky astronomy videos are now closed captioned, allowing for translation into 58 languages as well as benefiting people who are deaf or hard of hearing.
 Or, watch at work!
 Just don't tell your boss.

 Beginning astronomy?
 Eyes on the Sky makes astronomy easy, with lots of FREE resources right here!

 And because unexpected events occur (like supernova, comets and other phenomena), special astronomy events videos are occasionally offered.
 Plus there's a full astronomy glossary and downloadable Greek alphabet PDF.
 For the do-it-yourself folks, see the DIY-astronomy section - save money on astro equipment, or build it for the satisfaction of having done so.